Why Are Different Attachment Styles Attracted To Each Other (Even When It Causes Stress In The Relationship)

-Two securely attached partners will not create undue stress on their relationship, due to the similarity of their attachment styles, and they know how to care for each other.
+Two securely attached partners will not create undue stress on their relationship, due to the similarity of their attachment styles, and they have experienced connection and intimacy with a primary caregiver and they were shown how to care for another person.

 You can think about it this way: imagine insecure-anxious on one end of a line and insecure-avoidant on the opposite end of the line, with secure attachment in the middle.
 Overall, you may have a tendency to drift toward the middle.